gumilevskij/Framework/joss/paper.md

 available for free under the *GNU General Public Licensing* agreements.
 This Framework, built entirely on Python, is intended to fill that void.

-## Highlights

-- `Snowdrop` is a Python package that only uses open source libraries listed in the pypi repository.
-- This package is platform neutral and can be run on Windows, Linux, Unix, and Mac machines.
-- `Snowdrop` models can be written in user-friendly *YAML* format, pure Python scripts, or in a combination of both.
-- Non-linear equations are solved iteratively via Newton's method. `Snowdrop` implements the *ABLR* stacked matrices and *LBJ*  forward-backward substitution method to solve such systems.
-Linear models are solved with *Binder Pesaran's* method, *Anderson and More's* method and two generalized *Schur's* method that reproduce calculations employed in *Dynare* and *Iris*.
-- Several desirable computational techniques for *DSGE* models are implemented in `Snowdrop`, including:
-  - Non-linear models can be run with time dependents parameters
-  - Goodness of fit of model data can be checked via the *Bayesian* approach to the maximization of likelihood functions.
-  - Model parameters can be sampled via the *Markov Chain Monte Carlo* affine invariant ensemble sampler algorithm of Jonathan Goodman and an adaptive Metropolis-Hasting’s algorithms of Paul Miles.
-The former algorithm is useful for sampling badly scaled distributions of parameters.
-The later algorithm employs adaptive Metropolis methods that incorporate delayed rejection to stimulate samples’ states mixing.
-- Finally, `Snowdrop` streamlines the model production process by aiding users with the plotting and model reporting and storage process.

-The simplest way to write a `Snowdrop` model, is by specifing it via an *YAML* file in a manner that is familiar to *DYNARE* and *IRIS* users.
-Overall, the quickest way to run a model involves the following steps:
-1. Create or modify existing *YAML model file* in models folder.
-2. Open *src/tests/test_toy_models.py* file and set *fname* to the name of this model file.
-3. Run the python script to get the desired simulations.

 # Status